 While there’s not enough scientific evidence of it yet, sage tea is thought to maintain liver health.
-Studies done on animals and laboratory cell cultures have shown that administering sage tea instead of water lead to 24 percent increase in amount of antioxidants in the liver after 14 days and prevented depletion of glutathione, an important liver antioxidant, by 62 percent.
+Studies done on animals and laboratory cell cultures have shown that administering sage tea instead of water lead to a 24 percent increase in the number of antioxidants in the liver after 14 days and prevented depletion of glutathione, an important liver antioxidant, by 62 percent.

 Sage tea is believed to have a soothing effect and reduce anxiety and stress in easily irritated people.
 Regular consumption leads to improved alertness and calmness.
 Drinking a quick cup of sage tea will help with headaches too.

 Sage can help with a number of skin issues.
 Drinking sage tea helps with excessive sweating.
 Washing your hair with it will relieve dry hair and dry scalp.
-Applying it to skin will help with itching, swelling and stinging caused by insect bites.
+Applying it to the skin will help with itching, swelling, and stinging caused by insect bites.

-Drinking sage tea has anti-spasmodic effect on the respiratory tract.
+Drinking sage tea has an anti-spasmodic effect on the respiratory tract.
 The steam that pervades from it can be inhaled to help reduce tension in the muscles of the respiratory system.
-This will help open nasal passages and relax muscles on the way from mouth and nose towards lungs.
+This will help open nasal passages and relax muscles on the way from the mouth and nose towards the lungs.

 It will also alleviate asthma symptoms like coughing, wheezing, shortness of breath, and tightness in the chest.

-Regular consumption of sage tea over a prolonged period of time is believed to improve learning, memory and information processing in people in early stages of Alzheimer’s disease.
+Regular consumption of sage tea over a prolonged period of time is believed to improve learning, memory, and information processing in people in the early stages of Alzheimer’s disease.